JuliaHEP/UnROOT.jl/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://tamasgal.github.io/UnROOT.jl/dev)
 [![Build Status](https://github.com/tamasgal/UnROOT.jl/workflows/CI/badge.svg)](https://github.com/tamasgal/UnROOT.jl/actions)
 [![Codecov](https://codecov.io/gh/tamasgal/UnROOT.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/tamasgal/UnROOT.jl)

-UnROOT.jl is a (WIP) reader for the [CERN ROOT](https://root.cern) file format written entirely in pure Julia, without no dependence on ROOT or Python.
+UnROOT.jl is a (WIP) reader for the [CERN ROOT](https://root.cern) file format written entirely in pure Julia, without any dependence on ROOT or Python.

 While the ROOT documentation does not contain a detailed description of the binary structure, the format can be triangulated by other packages like